yegor256/blog/_posts/2015/dec/2015-12-29-turnover-is-good-for-maintainability.md

 from module to module.
 Needless to say, strong code ownership is a bad practice.
 Collective code ownership is a much better alternative, as [explained](http://martinfowler.com/bliki/CodeOwnership.html) by Martin Fowler.

+{% quote Having strong experts on the team inevitably leads to hero-driven development %}

 Then, having strong experts on the team inevitably leads to hero-driven development, where firefighting is very much appreciated.